pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 Ajax helper methods leverage the developer's knowledge of server-side programming with C# and with the MVC design pattern.
 They require minimal code in the Razor view and allow for powerful combinations of partial views, controller actions, and client-side JavaScript to create an interactive single page experience for the user.

-Implementing the Model View ViewModel (MVVM) design pattern by combining Ajax helpers with partial views and associated view models can provide effective separation of concerns for interactive pages built with these resources.
-Compatibility of ASP.NET security tools like the antiforgery token with Ajax helpers maintains the robust security of ASP.NET without additional programming effort.
+Implementing the Model View ViewModel (MVVM) design pattern by combining Ajax helpers with partial views and associated view models can provide an effective separation of concerns for interactive pages built with these resources.
+Compatibility of ASP.NET security tools like the anti=forgery token with Ajax helpers ensures the robust security of ASP.NET without additional programming effort.

 Developers should evaluate the capabilities of AjaxHelper methods before deciding to move from ASP.NET MVC to WebAPI and Angular (or another client-side framework).
 This is particularly true when search engine optimization (SEO) and page analytics integration are objectives.